uxlfoundation/oneAPI-spec/source/elements/oneMKL/source/domains/vm/acospi.rst

       :class: sectiontitle

-   An example of how to use acospican be found in the oneMKL installation directory, under:
+   An example of how to use acospi can be found in the oneMKL installation directory, under: